syncfusion-content/asp.netmvc-docs/aspnetmvc/Grid/How-to.md

 {% endtabs %}

-The following output is displayed as a result of the above code example.
+The following output is displayed as a result of the previous code example.

 ![](Getting-Started_images/Getting-Started_img4.png)

-## Export Grid to target location without download prompt(Excel, Word or PDF)
+## Export grid to target location without download prompt(Excel, Word or PDF)

 In the Export method we have assigned the target location to save the exported file in the specified path.
 The target location is placed using the Server.MapPath.